elifesciences/elife-xpub/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Feature issue template
+name: Issue Template
-about: A broad template for feature-building issues.
-Each issue should have at least two labels (one to indicate the corresponding epic and one to indicate the nature of the ticket).
+about: Each issue should have at least two labels (one to indicate the corresponding epic and one to indicate the nature of the ticket, e.g. client-side or server-side).
+GitHub milestones correspond to features of the product and issues will be grouped by the feature they relate to.

 ---

-# Description

-**Plain text description**

-What are you building?
-What value is this technical task adding?
-Include relevant links/references
+**User Story**

+**Product requirements/Acceptance criteria**

 **Technical description (optional)**